 What is sleep apnea?

-Sleep apnea is a serious condition that can cause you to stop breathing periodically throughout the night.
+For our Leawood, KS dental office, Sleep Apnea is a serious condition that can cause you to stop breathing periodically throughout the night.
 There are two main forms of sleep apnea:

 Because we are site accredited here, what we do is that if a patient comes in and says, “I think I might have Apnea”, or because I’ve been doing this for so many years, we get a lot of people referred to us from their uncles, aunts, whatever.
 The first thing we do, if they don’t have a sleep study, is we can do an unattended home sleep study.
 Its about the size of a cellphone.
 They wear it one night, bring it back the next day.
 Then we can- As a dentist, we are not legally allowed to diagnose Obstructive Sleep Apnea.